Peggy O’Mara on the Evidence, Wisdom, and Practicality of Parenting

 And we’re honored to share this next chapter of her life with you.

-Amity: You shared a quote in A Quiet Place several years ago by Goethe that has stayed with me, “Trust yourself.
+You once shared a quote by Goethe that has stayed with me, “Trust yourself.
 Then you will know how to live.”
-Is that still advice you follow?
+Do you still follow that advice?

-Peggy: Yes, I have it right behind me on my bookshelf.
-I find it often and say, “Good, yes, I just need to trust myself.
-I forgot.”
+Yes, I have it right behind me on my bookshelf.
+I find it often and say, “Good, yes, I just need to trust myself.”

 Trusting yourself was probably integral when it came to the choices you had to make with Mothering.
 Can you share with our readers how the transition came about?